Bernaber History, Family Crest & Coats of Arms

 The Hundredorum Rolls of 1273 lists: Richard de Barneby in Yorkshire; and Henry de Barneby in Lincolnshire.
 Later the Yorkshire Poll Tax Rolls of 1379 listed: Thomas de Barmby; and Thomas de Barnby.

 Barnby in the North Riding of Yorkshire was an ancient family seat.
 "The township anciently belonged to a family of the same name; mention occurring of Robert de Barneby, who held the lands under Peter de Mauley, lord of Mulgrave."

-Important Dates for the Bernaber family
+Early History of the Bernaber family

 This web page shows only a small excerpt of our Bernaber research.
 Another 64 words (5 lines of text) covering the years 1000 and 1550 are included under the topic Early Bernaber History in all our PDF Extended History products and printed products wherever possible.